navaneethdubbaka/AMMA/backend/README.md

 Backend service that orchestrates:

-1. Fetching patient/doctor context from Supabase
+1. Fetching patient/doctor context from database (Supabase or local SQLite)
 2. Building a personalized explainer prompt via an LLM
 3. Requesting an AI video generation provider
-4. Uploading the finished MP4 to Supabase Storage and persisting metadata
+4. Uploading the finished MP4 to storage (Supabase Storage or local filesystem) and persisting metadata

+## Database & Storage Options

+The backend supports two modes:

+- **Supabase** (recommended for production): Uses Supabase PostgreSQL database and Supabase Storage
+- **Local SQLite** (for development): Uses local SQLite database and local file storage

+The system automatically detects which mode to use based on environment variables.
+If `SUPABASE_URL` and `SUPABASE_ANON_KEY` are provided, it uses Supabase.
+Otherwise, it falls back to local SQLite.

 ## Setup